 As marketers, we tend to measure the ROI (return on investment) of programs that we are responsible for delivering.
 That means we often report on how many raw sales are delivered from our marketing budget without providing context into how these efforts truly affect our business.

 These reports don’t usually include information about the true profitability of our campaigns by including product margins or fixed costs, because it’s not our responsibility.
 This often creates a disconnect between the marketing department and executives who are responsible for running a profitable business.
 For more information on why this is so important, please see my recent presentation on establishing True ROI.

 Understanding how to measure the true ROI of marketing

-This week’s Knowledge Land lesson comes from the world of paid search.
-In particular, we are going to talk about how to do end to end analysis of your Google AdWords campaigns to determine what type of return on investment you are receiving for your search advertising.
+In this post, we are going to talk about how to do end to end analysis of your Google Ads campaigns to determine what type of return on investment you are receiving for your search advertising.

 While this lesson will cover the process that we need to go through in order to establish our ROI from paid search campaigns for e-commerce websites (i.e. websites where you can purchase online), the principles that we will be learning here will also apply to many other areas of analysis.
 That means we can use what we have learned here to establish ROI calculations for any marketing activity for our business.

 Since we need to start somewhere, the simplest way to measure your online advertising ROI is by using reports that are available within Google Analytics.

 Quick and dirty marketing Google Ads ROI assessment using Google Analytics